Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Introduction

 \section{Introduction}

-The link between ``long GRBs'' (usually exhibiting a duration of $>2$ s, but see \citealt{Ahumada2021NatAs,Zhang2021NatAs,Rossi2021ApJ}), also labelled ``Type II GRBs'' in a more physically motivated, duration-independent classification scheme \citep{Zhang2009ApJ,Kann2011ApJ}, and the explosive deaths of massive stars has now been firmly established (see \citealt{Woosley2006ARAA,Cano2017AdAst} for reviews).
-Beginning with the prototypical, well-studied SN 1998bw associated with the low-luminosity, nearby GRB 980425 \citep{Galama1998Nature,Clocchiatti2011AJ}, all GRB-SNe that have been studied well have been found to be explosions of highly-stripped stars (so-called broad-lined Type Ic SNe), missing signatures of hydrogen and helium in their spectra.
-Perhaps surprisingly, these SNe have been shown to be very similar to each other, in terms of luminosity, ejecta and nickel masses, and energy release \citep{Melandri2014AA}, whether they have been associated with a spectrally soft, low-luminosity X-ray flash such as XRF 060218 \citep[e.g.][]{Pian2006Nature,Mazzali2006Nature}, a moderately soft and energetic GRB such as GRB 030329 \citep[e.g.][]{Hjorth2003Nature,Matheson2003ApJ,Stanek2003ApJ}, or a highly luminous and spectrally hard ``true cosmological'' GRB like GRB 130427A \citep{Xu2013ApJ,Melandri2014AA}.
+The link between ``long gamma-ray bursts'' (GRBs) usually exhibiting a duration of $>2$ s \citep[however, see][]{Ahumada2021NatAs,Zhang2021NatAs,Rossi2021ApJ}, also labeled ``Type II GRBs'' in a more physically motivated, duration-independent classification scheme \citep{Zhang2009ApJ,Kann2011ApJ}, and the explosive deaths of massive stars has now been firmly established (see \citealt{Woosley2006ARAA,Cano2017AdAst} for reviews).
+Beginning with the prototypical, well-studied supernova (SN) 1998bw associated with the low-luminosity, nearby GRB 980425 \citep{Galama1998Nature,Clocchiatti2011AJ}, all GRB-SNe that have been studied well have been found to be explosions of highly stripped stars (so-called broad-lined Type Ic SNe), which are missing signatures of hydrogen and helium in their spectra.
+Perhaps surprisingly, these SNe have been shown to be very similar in terms of luminosity, ejecta and nickel masses, and energy release \citep{Melandri2014AA}, whether they have been associated with a spectrally soft, low-luminosity X-ray flash such as XRF 060218 \citep[e.g.][]{Pian2006Nature,Mazzali2006Nature}, a moderately soft and energetic GRB such as GRB 030329 \citep[e.g.][]{Hjorth2003Nature,Matheson2003ApJ,Stanek2003ApJ}, or a highly luminous and spectrally hard ``true cosmological'' GRB such as GRB 130427A \citep{Xu2013ApJ,Melandri2014AA}.

-However, a decade ago, a startling outlier was discovered.
-GRB 111209A was a GRB of extreme duration in gamma-rays \citep{Golenetskii2011GCN,Gendre2013ApJ,Stratta2013ApJ}, leading, together with the ``Christmas Burst'' GRB 101225A \citep{Thoene2011Nature}, to the establishment of the ultra-long duration GRB class \citep{Levan2014ApJ}.
+A decade ago, a startling outlier was discovered.
+GRB 111209A was a GRB of extreme duration in gamma-rays \citep{Golenetskii2011GCN,Gendre2013ApJ,Stratta2013ApJ}, leading, together with the ``Christmas Burst'' GRB 101225A \citep{Thoene2011Nature}, to the establishment of the ultra-long-duration GRB class \citep{Levan2014ApJ}.
 GRB 111209A was found to be associated with a well-detected SN, SN 2011kl, which exhibited properties very different from usual GRB-SNe, being both more luminous, bluer, and spectrally dissimilar to typical Type Ic GRB-SNe, and closer in resemblance, spectroscopically, to superluminous SNe \citep[SLSNe][]{Greiner2015Nat,Mazzali2016MNRAS}.
-Excepting its extreme duration, both GRB 111209A and its afterglow are not unprecedented \citep{Kann2018AA}, but a detailed study shows SN 2011kl differing from GRB-SNe in many aspects \citep{Kann2019AA}.
+Notwithstanding its extreme duration, both GRB 111209A and its afterglow are not unprecedented \citep{Kann2018AA}, but a detailed study shows SN 2011kl differing from GRB-SNe in many aspects \citep{Kann2019AA}.